Bitcoin-ABC/bitcoin-abc/contrib/devtools/README.md

 Run this script from the root of the repository to update all translations from transifex.
 It will do the following automatically:

-- fetch all translations
+- Fetch all translations
-- post-process them into valid and committable format
+- Post-process them into valid and committable format
-- add missing translations to the build system (TODO)
+- Add missing translations to the build system (TODO)

 See doc/translation-process.md for more information.